meh9/game-of-life/python3/README.md

 ## TODO:

 Collecting a few things TODO in here in no particular order:
+1. Add ability to set the array size when using `--wrap`.
 1. When loading data with `--wrap`, modulus all the coords with the width to "pack" in the cells in the available space.
 1. Python dependencies and transient dependencies license checker - possibility to check for license compatibility automatically?
 1. Setup script? https://docs.python.org/3/distutils/setupscript.html